 Major events are the types of events that are going to disrupt your weekly flow.
 Often times, they’re either their own projects or they’re distracting enough to keep you from doing some things that you otherwise would.

 Do you have any of the following events coming up?:

 - Moves – as in, moving from one house or apartment to another

 - A new job or a significant change in your current job responsibilities

 If so, mark down when they happen.
 For instance, if you have a vacation that’s going to last two weeks, mark down what it is and when it will be in the Major Events block.
 I’d also make sure only put vacation-related goals down in the weeks you’re going to be on vacation; realistically, you’re probably not going to do anything else anyway, so you might as well get real about it now rather than beat yourself up during and after your vacation.

 But I’m getting ahead of myself.
 After doing some brainstorming about your upcoming major events, move to…

-Objectives relate to projects in the way that projects relate to tasks.
 For instance, “Write The Awesomesauce Ebook” is an objective that’s broken down into component projects like “Write Chapter 1 of Awesomesauce Ebook.”
 The project “Write Chapter 1 of Amesomesauce Ebook” is broken down into discrete tasks.

 While we’re on categories and organizing, you may find it useful to associate the level of actions with a timeframe.
 So:

-- Objectives relate to months.
+- Objectives relate to months and quarters.